Peterzolo/Task-Management-Application/readMe.md

 # **Task Management Application**

 A task management application built with **Node.js**, **TypeScript**, **PostgreSQL**, and **Sequelize**.
-This app allows users sign up, authenticate and create task with title, description, set due date etc. The administration is based on permission and authorization.
+This app allows users to sign up, authenticate, and create tasks with titles, descriptions, due dates, etc. The administration is based on permission and authorization.

 ## **Table of Contents**